greensh7/regexpr/README.md

 ### Notes

-Note that each of these regexpr tools can be used independently, and were written to accept identical regular expressions.
+Each of these regexpr tools can be used independently, and were written to accept identical regular expressions.
 Several languages don't have full PCRE2 compliant regex support for lookarounds, e.g. C++ STL (see the tests/HelloWorld.sh example).
 Additionally, several languages use $1 instead of \1 for first (and all) backreferences, e.g. Go, Java, etc:
 ```